Content warning, highlight the hidden text between the lines:

 Robert looked unimpressed.
 "That sounds like what someone would say right before the monster got them."

-"I know it's a longshot.
+"I know it's a long shot.
 I know it's a stupid idea, but it's the only idea I have, and I need it to work.
 It's not just my life or where I live; even if I move away, she lives in the arena," explained Alicia.

-"Robert, I can't catch you up on everything; I need you to accept that sometimes I'm going to say something insane without an explanation, and you're just going to have to keep up," overruled Alicia.
+"Robert, I can't catch you up on everything.
+I need you to accept that sometimes I'm going to say something insane without an explanation, and you're just going to have to keep up," said Alicia, overruling Robert's attempted follow-up question.
 "So, what, I let her take away my home and what I love to do most?
 Some life.
 If it doesn't work, I'll figure something out."
-Alicia stared out the window at the passing billboards for buck draft night at Pennyfarthing's, the Crushingburg concert featuring The Dynawill Kid, and some upscale clothing store called Human Ingredients.
-The city lights of Beaver - such as they were - shared their glow for a moment as the luxury car drove past.
-Four years ago, she begged not to move to Illinois.
-Despite having every reason to move out of her forest-adjacent home in the good part of the bad part of Stokely, she refused to be driven out.

 Silence once again settled upon the car.
 She flipped open her phone and powered it on.
 Maybe the battery had a few minutes left.
 Why does it spend so long on the logo screen?
 Can't wait until that improves.
 4:02 AM.
 2 text messages.
 Bee-doop.